COBOL COMPUTE Statement

 - ROUNDED phrase - Used to round the result to the nearest whole number.

-- END-COMPUTE - is a scope terminator used to end the scope of the COMPUTE statement.
-It is not required when the COMPUTE statement ends with a period.
+- END-COMPUTE - Specifies the end of the COMPUTE statement.
+It is not required when the COMPUTE ends with a period.

 Error Handling -